michaelkkim/michaelkkim.github.io/_pages/shiny_apps.md

 ---
-title: Shiny Apps for *Network Analysis of Citations on Court Cases from the Supreme Court of the United States (SCOTUS)*
+title: Shiny Apps for *Exploratory Analysis of the Citation Network of Supreme Court of the United States (SCOTUS)*
 permalink: /research/shiny_apps
 ---